 Leaving your country and arriving in a new one can be a daunting experience.
 There are new administrative processes to deal with, people to meet - perhaps a language to learn.
 You can contact your local EURES Adviser for advice and information before you leave.

-Here are a few tips from EURES to smooth the process:
+Here are a few tips from EURES to help the process run smoothly:

 MOVING